opentox/opentox.github.com/_posts/2012-05-18-improved-ubuntu-terminal.md

 ## Keyboard Configuration

 As a programmer you want a US keyboard.
-Here is how to provide a US keyboard with german umlauts: insert the following in `~/.Xmodmap`, then check with `xmodmap ~/.Xmodmap` for errors (that's it, the configuration will be loaded automatically on login):
+Here is how to provide a US keyboard with german umlauts: insert the following in `~/.Xmodmap`, then check with `xmodmap ~/.Xmodmap` for errors (that's it, the configuration will be loaded automatically on login, if the check gives no errors):

     ! remove CapsLock, as nobody needs it remove Lock = Caps_Lock